Push to relax drug laws gains big victories on state ballots

 In Mississippi, voters approved a proposal for a new state flag with a magnolia design.
 The vote came after legislators in June ended the use of a flag bearing a Confederate battle emblem.
 In Rhode Island, whose official name is “Rhode Island and Providence Plantations,” residents in a close vote were deciding whether to eliminate the final three words, which some say evoke a legacy of slavery.

 Tax proposals were on the ballot in more than a dozen states.
 Tobacco tax hikes passed in Colorado and Oregon.
 Colorado voters also approved a slight income tax cut.
-Still undecided were a proposed property tax increase on California businesses and higher income taxes on the wealthy in Illinois and Arizona.
-The additional tax revenue in Arizona would fund pay raises for teachers and other school personnel.
+Proposals to charge higher income taxes on the wealthy were trailing in Illinois but leading in Arizona, where the new revenue would fund pay raises for teachers and other school personnel.
+A California property tax increase on businesses remained close.

+In California, Uber, Lyft and other app-based ride-hailing and delivery services have prevailed in their expensive gamble to keep drivers classified as independent contractors.

+Proposition 22 pitted the powerhouses of the so-called gig economy, including DoorDash, Postmates and Instacart, against labor unions.
+It’s the most expensive California ballot measure ever — more than $220 million was spent, most by the gig companies.

+The measure creates an exemption to a state law that would have made drivers eligible for benefits that come with being company employees.
+San Francisco-based Uber and Lyft threatened to pull out of California if they lost.

-Another of the many California ballot issues would repeal a 1996 initiative that prohibits affirmative action programs granting preferential treatment based on race, sex, color, ethnicity or national origin in public employment, education or contracting.
+Among the many other California ballot proposals was one to repeal a 1996 initiative that prohibits affirmative action programs granting preferential treatment based on race, sex, color, ethnicity or national origin in public employment, education or contracting.
+It was trailing in the polls.

+Voters in the Golden State rejected a ballot measure to require a doctor or highly trained nurse at each of California’s 600 dialysis clinics.

 Associated Press writer Andrew Selsky contributed to this report.